 Example of Employee Stock Option Plan

-Z Inc. framed the scheme of the ESOP for the key managerial personnel under which the employees which are eligible shall have to continue the employment agreement for 3 years and after completion of three years the employee can leave and sell the shares.
-ESOP scheme is put before the key managerial personnel and they have given 2 months’ time to decide whether to opt in or not.
-The exercise price was $ 400 and the market price of the shares was $ 500.
-The shares will be issued after one year and employees have 2 months period to decide.
-It is expected that the market price will be $ 1000 after 3 years of the declaration of the scheme.
-Determine how ESOP will be taxed?
+Z Inc. framed the scheme of the ESOP for the key managerial personnel under which the eligible employees shall have to continue the employment agreement for three years.
+After three years, the employee can leave and sell the shares.
+ESOP scheme is put before the key managerial personnel, who have two months to opt-in.
+The exercise price was $ 400, and the market price of the shares was $ 500.
+The shares will be issued after one year, and employees have two months to decide.
+The market price is expected to be $ 1000 after three years of the scheme declaration.
+Determine how ESOP will be taxed.

 Ans.
-ESOP will be taxed in two ways at the time of issue of shares i.e. after 1 year of declaration and they are to be taxed as perquisite under salary.
+ESOP will be taxed in two ways at the time of issuing shares, i.e., after one year of declaration, and they are to be taxed as perquisite under salary.

 Perquisite = Market Price – Exercise Price